victorsenema/Math-Expression-Compiler/README.md

 ```

 Some functions accept one argument, others accept two arguments.
-Passing an incorrect number of arguments results in a runtime error.
+Passing an incorrect number of arguments results in a error.

 **print(expression)**
 Prints the evaluated result of an expression to the standard output.